ab22/discord_bot/README.md

 ## Building

 When building, a `QTPATH32` or `QTPATH64` variable must be specified in order to build the UI.
-If the variable is not defined, then a default path is taken based on my local config.

 To build the project, create a `build/` folder for 32bit or `build64/` folder for 64bit.
 Those two folder names are already added to the `.gitignore` file so no need to worry about committing them: